SilkRose/Pony/stories/slow-motion-surprise-party/slow-motion-surprise-party.md

 Lola explained, "I know I talk slow for ponies, so I say short sentences."

-Fluttershy had prepared the plate at set it in front of her before she even finished her sentence.
+Fluttershy had prepared the plate and set it in front of her before she even finished her sentence.

 "I understand.
 What brought you to Ponyville?"